 Spotting Safety Hazards

 Safety is everyone's job!
-PGEC's electric distribution system covers over 1,300 miles of power line, with approximately 33,000 utility poles, over 11,900 meters and numerous transformers, and other equipment.
-As a PGEC member, you can provide a valuable service to your cooperative by observing and reporting hazardous conditions which may threaten electric service reliability or endanger public safety.
+PGEC's electric distribution system covers over 1,300 miles of power line, with approximately 33,000 utility poles, over 12,000 meters and numerous transformers, and other equipment.
+As a PGEC member, you can provide a valuable service to your cooperative by observing and reporting hazardous conditions that may threaten electric service reliability or endanger public safety.

 Following are some of the conditions you should report to us immediately by calling (804) 834-2424 24/7: